marine-predators-group/cams-nb/drafts/2019-11-27-qPCR---Geoduck-hemolymph-and-hemocyte-cDNA-with-vitellogenin-primers.md

 - 1712 (Pg_DN51983i8_1471)
 - 1711 (Pg_DN51983i8_1347)

+Positive control used was same [pooled gonad cDNA used succesffully on 20181206 to test the assay](https://robertslab.github.io/sams-notebook/2018/12/06/qPCR-Geoduck-gonad-cDNA-with-vitellogenin-primers.html).
+Due to sample limitations, positive control was _not_ run in duplicate!

 All qPCR reactions were run in duplicate.
 See qPCR Report (Results section below) for plate layout, cycling params, etc.

 qPCR Master Mix calcs (Google Sheet):